Hiding Visual Information via Obfuscating Adversarial Perturbations: Methodology

-The image obtained by the loss function of Eq.~\ref{ex6} can provide the effect of privacy protection and can keep its function for the target model.
-However, the protected image obtained is not recoverable.
-To achieve the goal of Eq.~\ref{ex3}, we attach a decryption module which can recover the generated privacy-protected image.
-Since the process of generating the privacy-protected image and recovering the privacy-protected image is equivalent to a process of encryption and decryption, we refer to the generated privacy-protected image as an encrypted image and the generation model that can recover the encrypted image as the key model.
+The protected image obtained by Equation.~\ref{ex6} can effectively hide visual information and keep the function of the sensitive information for the service model.
+However, the protected image is not recoverable.
+To achieve the goal of Equation.~\ref{ex3}, we attach a recovery module that can recover the generated information hidden image.
+We refer to the generated images with perturbations as protected images.
+This perturbation has the function of protecting the visual information of the image.

-To get the encrypted images, we first train the generative model $G$ which can generate the same images as the input.
-In this work, we use a generative model based on the pix2pix framework.
-Then we perform Type-I attacks on both the target model and the generative model.
-We define ${{\mathcal{L}}_{g}}$as
+To get the protected images, we first train the generative model $G$, which can generate the same images as the input.
+Then we perform Type-I attacks on both the service model and the generative model.
+We define ${{\mathcal{L}}_{g}}$ as follows:

-It can help to keep the encrypted images recoverable by the key model we have chosen.
+The loss ${\mathcal L}_g$ can help to keep the protected images recoverable by the key model we have chosen.
 Thus, the loss becomes as follows:

-where $\mu $ is a hyperparameter that balances the encryption quality and decryption quality.
-With Eq. \ref{ex7} and Eq. \ref{ex8}, we can optimize ${{\mathcal L}_e}$ to obtain the encrypted image ${{x}^{\prime}}$,which can satisfy the objective of Eq. \ref{ex3}.
+where $\mu $ is a hyperparameter that balances the protection quality and restore quality.
+With Equation.~\ref{ex7} and Equation.~\ref{ex8}, we can optimize ${{\mathcal L}_e}$ to obtain the protected image ${{x}^{\prime}}$,which can satisfy the objective of Equation.~\ref{ex3}.